2005MohitInamdar/Power_Bi_Dashboard/README.md

 Signs of over-discounting that harm margins

-f.
-Which product categories drive the highest volume of sales?
+* Which product categories drive the highest volume of sales?

 The units sold pie chart shows: